 - Selenium: 13.5 mcg (19% DV)

 As you can see here, amaranth contains tons of important vitamins and minerals that are easily available for use by our bodies when prepared correctly (and we’ll get to those details down the road).
-Most notably, amaranth is an amazing source of magnesium, calcium, phosphorous, vitamin B6, folate, manganese, and selenium.
+Most notably, amaranth is an amazing source of magnesium, calcium, phosphorus, vitamin B6, folate, manganese, and selenium.
 Some of these are quite difficult to get – especially selenium!

 This is one of the primary reasons I really encourage paleo eaters to step outside the box and practise reintroducing different foods.
 While I do believe a strict paleo diet is one of the most nutrient-dense ways to eat, there are more possibilities when we can include more foods.
 Sometimes, those foods just so happen to be grains or grain-like ingredients.